clerkma/ptex-ng/texlive/texk/web2c/luatexdir/font/pdfglyphtounicode-readme.txt

-In pdftex there is are some more heuristics going on when determining the tounicode mapping:
+In pdftex there are more heuristics going on when determining the tounicode mapping:

 - more lookups using periods